sameersbn/docker-gitlab/docs/docker-swarm-traefik-registry.md

 mue36qqwqnzrqt4iqi0yyd6ie     gitlab.example.com   Ready    Active                          19.03.9
 ```

 And select the node where you want to deploy the main `gitlab` service.
-In this example, in the `HOSTNAME` `gitlab.example.com`, with node ID `mue36qqwqnzrqt4iqi0yyd6ie`.
+In this example, in the node that has a `HOSTNAME` with value `gitlab.example.com`, with node ID `mue36qqwqnzrqt4iqi0yyd6ie`.

-So, you could export that environment variable with that node with:
+So, you could export that environment variable using the node ID with something like:

 ```bash
 export NODE_ID=mue36qqwqnzrqt4iqi0yyd6ie
 ```

-* Create a tag in that node, so that the service `gitlab` and `registry` are always deployed to the same node and use the same volumes:
+* Create a label in that node, so that the service `gitlab` and `registry` are always deployed to the same node and use the same volumes:

 ```bash
 docker node update --label-add gitlab.certs-data=true $NODE_ID